 The Pros and Cons of Rhinoplasty

-Rhinoplasty can bring many advantages to a patient who has suffered with a nasal problem that has had a negative effect upon their outlook on life.
-Open rhinoplasty surgery may especially provide great results in the hands of an experienced and well qualified facial plastic surgeon, because the nature of the permanent surgery offers more precise surgical manipulation.
+Rhinoplasty can bring many advantages to a patient who has suffered from a nasal problem that has harmed their outlook on life.
+Open rhinoplasty surgery may especially provide great results in the hands of an experienced and well qualified facial plastic surgeon because the nature of the permanent surgery offers more precise surgical manipulation.
 However, the open method may include visible scarring and a longer recovery period.

-All in all, a successful rhinoplasty surgery can help increase the self confidence of the patient, although drawbacks to ethnic nose jobs may be accompanied by ethnic identity issues.
-For nose jobs attained when a person is a young age, the benefits can arise by improving the patient's self image, but the youthful age may mean that a revision surgery might be needed in the future.
+All in all, successful rhinoplasty surgery can help increase the self-confidence of the patient, although drawbacks to ethnic nose jobs may be accompanied by ethnic identity issues.
+For nose jobs attained when a person is a young age, the benefits can arise by improving the patient's self-image, but the youthful age may mean that a revision surgery might be needed in the future.

 Liquid and Botox nose jobs offer instant results and little downtime, but they are not permanent.
-A liquid rhinoplasty is also are not recommended for anyone seeking to make any part of their nose smaller such as the nasal tip or bridge.
+Liquid rhinoplasty is also are not recommended for anyone seeking to make any part of their nose smaller such as the nasal tip or bridge.

 Rhinoplasty can be a very rewarding but serious surgery, which comes with risks often associated with other cosmetic surgeries, including possible permanent nerve damage and blood vessel bursting.
 Therefore, make sure to use the American Society of Plastic Surgeons to find the best board-certified plastic surgeon for you.